Continued from Sussex Stories 2

 We got invited to conferences and seminars to give talks, from India to Canada, Brussels and all over the UK.
 One event we were invited to, in 2005 I think, was a visit to the UK of a delegation from the Chinese Communist Party.
 All sorts of luminaries were there, including the bruiser John McTernan, a political advisor to Tony Blair.
 We said lots of things to the delegation about policy under New Labour but the Chinese delegation kept coming back to the same question: 'How does Mr Blair maintain discipline in the party?'.

-I spent an amazing and memorable few days in Calcutta in the early 2000s where I gave a talk about New Labour at an EU funded conference on democracy and governance.
+I spent an amazing and memorable few days in Calcutta in the early 2000s where I gave a talk about the Third Way at an EU-funded conference on democracy and governance.
 I met some lovely people and the organiser, Surendra Munshi, still keeps in touch.
 Papers from the conference were published as a book.
 I also went to a small retrospective on New Labour some time after this.
 Neil Kinnock was there and also Shirley Williams, former Labour Cabinet minister and founder of the SDP who had been a major political figure during the years I became interested in politics.
 I still write occasionally on the Labour Party.

 The end of the interdisciplinary system: The Thrill is Gone